PrimeBit Review – New P2P Crypto Derivatives Platform with 200x Leverage

 We mentioned that contracts offered on PrimeBit (currently offers 3 contracts) are perpetual.
 But what does that mean?

-It means that they have no expiry date, can be held “forever” (as long as you can pay the funding fees every 8 hours).
+It means that they have no expiry date, and can be held “forever” (as long as you can pay the funding fees every 8 hours).

 By using this type of contract, PrimeBit removes time value from the pricing equation and makes it much easier for the contracts to track the price of the underlying tokens directly.

-All contracts are priced in USD but settlement happens in BTC with fixed price of a contract and funding fees.
+All contracts are priced in USD but settlement happens in BTC with a fixed price of a contract and funding fees.

 The funding fees for the contracts are determined by a premium/discount index that traders can view at any time.

 It is a fairly new exchange, so it was never hacked.
 As mentioned above, 99% of user funds are kept in offline, cold wallets.
-This reduces hacking possibility to a minimum.
+This reduces the hacking possibility to a minimum.

 PrimeBit also implemented all best practices and security measures from the industry, like data encryption and 2FA authentication.